alice-moradiya/First-React.js-project/README.md

-I have created a Calculator app using React, It's a simple and combines powerful JavaScript logic with a great and intuitive UI.
+I have created a Calculator app using React, It is a simple but combines powerful JavaScript logic with a sleek and user-friendly interface.

 # Deployment